mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

                         b. fMRI - We use a Siemens Prisma 3T Scanner and our design comprise of 8 runs of Study1,Test1, Study2,Test2, Anatomical, Study3,Test3, Study4,Test4.
 We use SPM8 and MatLab to preprocess and analyze our data.

+II.
+BRAINHACK 2019

+  A. Dataset: I will use the DICOM data of one pilot particpant from the above study.

+  B. Tools: I wish to learn more about BIDS and fMRIPrep to organize and preprocess my data respectively.
+Subsequently, I wish to apply
+            Nilearn to analyze my data for HPC ROI and whole brain analyses.
+Finally, I will use Jupyter to present my analyses.

+  C. Deliverables: I hope to complete HPC ROI and whole brain analyses for one pilot participant.

+  D. Medium: I hope to use Jupyter to present my analyses.